Commercial Liability Insurance

 Some small businesses are best served by just buying a commercial general liability policy but some types of companies are best served by buying a business owners policy, called a BOP, instead.
 A BOP includes general liability along with property insurance for the company’s building and contents.
 A BOP also covers business interruption which covers the owner’s loss of income if a fire or other covered claim disrupts their ability to provide their products and/or services.
 This packaged policy is good for businesses who need all three types of insurance policies as it is generally cheaper than buying them separately.

-How Premium Is Calculated On A Commercial General Liability Policy
+How Premium Is Calculated on a Commercial General Liability Policy

 The main factor of how much a commercial general liability policy costs is what the business does.
 Each type of business has an industry standardized industry code attached to it.
 This code determines a large part of the cost of a liability policy as some professions are likely to cause more injuries and/or property damage than other professions.
 An electrician is much more likely to harm a person or their property than a business that sells musical equipment, for example.
 Another example would be a company that only delivers equipment is less expensive to insure than a company who also manufactures and installs that equipment.
 Another factor is how much liability coverage a business needs.
 A business that only needs $300,000 liability coverage is, of course, going to have a less expensive policy than a company that needs $2,000,000 million in coverage.
 Another factor is the number of employees as a larger operation is going to have more risk than a company where the owner is the sole member of the company.
 The location of the business also matters as some areas pose more risk than other do.